 - Each cisterna is bounded by a smooth unit membrane (7.5 nm thick), having a lumen varying in width from about 500 to 1000 nm.

-- The margins of each cisterna are gently curved so that the entire dictyosome of Golgi apparatus takes on a bow-like appearance.
+- The margins of each cisterna are gently curved so that the entire dictyosome of the Golgi apparatus takes on a bow-like appearance.

-- The cisternae at the convex end of the dictyosome comprise proximal, forming or cis-face and the cisternae at the concave end of the dictyosome comprise the distal, maturing or trans-face.
+- The cisternae at the convex end of the dictyosome comprise proximal, forming or cis-face and cisternae at the concave end of the dictyosome comprise the distal, maturing or trans-face.

 - A complex array of associated vesicles and anastomosing tubules (30 to 50 nm diameter) surround the dictyosome and radiate from it.
-In fact, the peripheral area of dictyosome is fenestrated (lace-like) in structure.
+In fact, the peripheral area of the dictyosome is fenestrated (lace-like) in structure.

 The vesicles (60 nm in diameter) are of three types:

-(i) Transitional vesicles are small membrane limited vesicles which are thought to form as blebs from the transitional ER to migrate and converge to cis face of Golgi, where they coalasce to form new cisternae.
+(i) Transitional vesicles are small membrane limited vesicles which are thought to form as blebs from the transitional ER to migrate and converge to cis face of Golgi, where they coalesce to form new cisternae.

 (iii) Clathrin-coated vesicles are spherical protuberances, about 50 μm in diameter and with a rough surface.
 They are found at the periphery of the organelle, usually at the ends of single tubules, and are morphologically quite distinct from the secretory vesicles.
-The clathrin-coated vesicles are known to play a role in intra-cellular traffic of membranes and of secretory products, i.e., between ER and Golgi, as well as, between GELR region and the endosomal and lysosomal compartments.
+The clathrin-coated vesicles are known to play a role in intracellular traffic of membranes and of secretory products, i.e., between ER and Golgi, as well as, between the GELR region and the endosomal and lysosomal compartments.

 Functions of Golgi Apparatus

 1. Golgi vesicles are often, referred to as the “traffic police” of the cell.
-They play a key role in sorting many of cell’s proteins and membrane constituents, and in directing them to their proper destinations.
+They play a key role in sorting many of the cell’s proteins and membrane constituents, and in directing them to their proper destinations.

 - To perform this function, the Golgi vesicles contain different sets of enzymes in different types of vesicles— cis, middle and trans cisternae—that react with and modify secretory proteins passing through the Golgi lumen or membrane proteins and glycoproteins that are transiently in the Golgi membranes as they are en route to their final destinations.